DannyEspina/CSCI599/CSCI599.md

 r = r * i  //i =1, i=2, i=3 … i=10
 }
 ```
-the construct for ( i <- expr) moves the variable; transverse all values of the expression to the right of the <-
+The construct for ( i <- expr) moves the variable; transverse all values of the expression to the right of the <-

 For a scam collection such as range, the loop make; assume each value in turn. the type of the variable is the element type of collection. you can’t mutate; in the loop. for loops is purely functional style.